rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.31.4">5.34.31.4</a>  Make a note on manufacture statement if any of the original details relating to the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.29.31.1](/DCRMR/ppdm/Manufacture-statement/#5.29.31.1)).

-## 5.34.32 Notes from Place of manufacture
+## 5.34.32 Note on place of manufacture

 <a name="5.34.32.1">5.34.32.1</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part, and the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) changes in the course of publication by giving the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) of the later part(s) (see [5.31.34.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.34.1)).